TABLE OF CONTENTS

 Michigan provides Medicaid coverage to low-income residents.
 It also offers benefits to children and pregnant women through its Healthy Kids Program.
 These programs are joint efforts between the state and federal governments to provide health coverage for those who cannot afford it.

-To be eligible for Michigan Medicaid, you must be a resident of the state of Michigan, a U.S. national, citizen, permanent resident, or legal alien, in need of health care or insurance assistance, and have low or very low income.
+To be eligible for Michigan Medicaid, you must be a resident of the state of Michigan, a United States national, citizen, permanent resident, or legal alien, in need of health care or insurance assistance, and have low or very low income.
 You must also be one of the following:

 The Medicaid program covers routine care, emergency services, physical rehabilitation, and medical procedures that a doctor can prove are medically necessary.